 Overall, many studies investigated the improvement of the water flux and selectivity of CNTs membranes.
 However, only few of them introduced the effect of CNTs aspect ratio and surface modification on the physical and structural properties of the prepared membranes.
 In this research project the fabrication of free-standing pristine and surface modified buckypaper membranes is introduced.
 The absorption capacity of buckypapers is evaluated, along with their recyclability and robustness.
 Additionally, the morphological structure of CNTs are analysed and their pore size distribution is determined.
 The water permeability is recorded for the pristine and surface modified buckypapers.

-The project partners join forces to find an innovative approach to address water scarcity in Egypt as well as other Arab countries.
-Results of the study are published here.
+The project partners joined forces to find an innovative approach to address water scarcity in Egypt as well as other Arab countries.